p0n1/epub_to_audiobook/README.md

 *Source: <https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/get-started-text-to-speech#prerequisites>*

+## About Edge TTS
+Edge TTS and Azure TTS are almost same, the difference is that Edge TTS don't require API Key because it's based on Edge read aloud functionality, and parameters are restricted a bit, like [custom ssml](https://github.com/rany2/edge-tts#custom-ssml).

 ## How to Get Your OpenAI API Key?

 Check https://platform.openai.com/docs/quickstart/account-setup.
 Make sure you check the [price](https://openai.com/pricing) details before use.